-FedEx suspends 2020 profit outlook; quarterly revenue beats estimates
+FedEx suspends 2020 profit outlook, quarterly revenue beats estimates

-(Reuters) - U.S. package delivery company FedEx Corp (FDX.N) suspended its 2020 profit outlook on Tuesday, citing disruption from the coronavirus outbreak, which also led to lower adjusted third-quarter profit.
+(Reuters) - U.S. package delivery company FedEx Corp (FDX.N) suspended its 2020 profit outlook on Tuesday, citing the “significant impact” of coronavirus, and said it would cut costs due to the uncertainty wrought by the pandemic.

-The company’s quarterly revenue, however, beat market expectations as more businesses used its international express plane service in a bid safeguard their supply chains during the health crisis.
+The company’s quarterly revenue, however, beat market expectations as more businesses turned to its international express plane service to safeguard their supply chains as COVID-19 illnesses and deaths rise around the world.

+Shares in FedEx surged 5% in extended trade before turning down 2.1% at $93.

+“The reaction to their release is a bit like driving looking through the rear-view window,” said Trip Miller, managing partner at Memphis-based Gullane Capital Partners.

 “While the global economic impact from recent social-distancing mandates is uncertain, we remain well positioned to assist our customers as they work to manage their supply chains and inventories,” Chief Executive Officer Frederick Smith said in a statement.